cmoestl/icmecat_paper_2025/README.md

-# ICMECAT paper 2025
+# ICMECAT paper 2026

-Code for producing the results and figures for the Möstl et al. 2025 ICMECAT paper.
+Code for producing the results and figures for the Möstl et al. 2026 ICMECAT paper.

 Everything is produced with the notebook moestl_icmecat_results.ipynb, see instructions on top of this file.

-Environment is helio5, see /envs.
+Environment is dro, see /envs.

 ## Installation